Cybersecurity Web Security

 PCI DSS compliance

 The fourth iteration of the PCI DSS aims to meet the evolving security needs of the payment industry, promote security as a continuous process, increase flexibility, and improve procedures for organizations to achieve their security goals.
+The new PCI DSS v4 requirements, which focus on managing payment page scripts – notably JavaScript – can be used to address data leakage risks with other cybersecurity standards and regulations, such as HIPAA.

 JavaScript, which runs on all major browsers, is the building block of nearly every modern web page.
 Its appeal stems from its ability to bring online applications to life, create dynamic user experiences, and function across several platforms.
-While its benefits are compelling, in the absence of sufficient monitoring, it can produce security risks that remain undetected for a significant period – notably the widespread use of third-party JavaScript.
+While its benefits are compelling, in the absence of sufficient monitoring, it can produce security risks that remain undetected for a significant period, notably the widespread use of third-party JavaScript.

+Amid this opaque view of JavaScript, PCI DSS has included specific requirements (6.4.3 and 11.6.1) designed in part to detect any tampering or unauthorized alterations to the payment page that can result in the leakage of cardholder data.
 PCI DSS defines the scope of its requirements based on the cardholder data environment (CDE), which includes systems and processes that store, process, or transmit cardholder data.
 Any data leakage within the CDE is a significant violation of PCI DSS.

 Conclusion

-This essential requirement is achieved by blocking script misbehaviors using granular control of actions and access levels – allowing you to maintain the integrity of your website without compromising functionality.
+Effective data leakage management is built on a foundation of robust controls that dictate who can access what data.
+This essential requirement is achieved by blocking script misbehaviors using granular control of actions and access levels, allowing you to maintain the integrity of your website without compromising functionality.

 Jscrambler